xmartlabs/XLMediaZoom/Readme.md

 Follow these 3 steps to run Example project: Clone XLMediaZoom repository, open XLMediaZoom workspace and run the *Example* project.

 ## Installation
+Version `3.0.0` has been rewritten completely in swift3, if you still need Objective-C support please target `v2.0.2`

 #### CocoaPods